Housing Information & Advice

 - Look at all your housing options – we have lots of local knowledge and good relationships with housing providers.

-- Apply for social housing with Aberdeen City Council and Registered Social Landlords locally
+- Advice and guidance on how to apply for social housing with Aberdeen City Council and Registered Social Landlords locally

 - Help you ensure you give all the necessary information and evidence for your applications to be assessed appropriately